CrystalBayat/Data_Viz_CMU/final-project-part-two.md

 6. Is the call to action at the end clear and compelling?
 Would you act on it?
 7. Is there anything missing that you expected to see?

 ---

-### Interview 1:  International Development Policy Professional

-**What is the main message you take away?**
-> "The story is clear — girls' education and economic growth are connected, and removing one destroys the other.
-I understood it immediately without reading a single caption.
-That is rare for a data story."

-**Is anything confusing or unclear?**
-> "Not confusing, but I wanted the GDP and enrollment data on the same chart.
-When I see them move together on one timeline, the argument becomes much harder to dismiss than two separate charts sitting next to each other."

-**Is the August 2021 turning point clear?**
-> "Very clear.
-The before/after structure works well.
-The color shift from green to red does the work before the reader even reads the label.
-That is exactly how it should be designed for a policy audience."

-**What would make this more credible for your field?**
-> "Cite the World Bank directly on the chart labels, not just in the footer.
-Policy audiences trust named sources more than footnotes.
-If I see 'Source: World Bank 2024' on the chart itself, I can cite this in a memo without having to trace it back."

-**What would you change about the visualizations?**
-> "Build one combined chart showing enrollment and GDP together on the same timeline with a vertical marker at August 2021.
-That single chart makes the causal argument in a way that two separate charts cannot."

-**Is the call to action compelling?**
-> "Yes.
-I would share this with colleagues immediately.
-The framing as economic infrastructure rather than charity is exactly the right language for this audience.
-That reframe is the most important thing this story does."

-**Anything missing?**
-> "Nothing major.
-The structure covers everything needed for a policy audience.
-If anything, I would add one sentence on what the economic cost looks like per year dollars lost per girl kept out of school — but that is a nice-to-have, not a requirement."

----

-### Interview 2: Program Director, Education Nonprofit

-**What is the main message you take away?**
-> "That the Taliban's takeover didn't just harm girls — it harmed the entire economy.
-The data makes that link undeniable.
-This is the story I have been trying to tell my board for two years and I have never had the data laid out this clearly."

-**Is anything confusing or unclear?**
-> "I wasn't sure what 'female youth literacy' meant exactly is it girls under 18, or a broader age group?
-A small definition footnote would help for specialist readers who will push back on that terminology."

-**Is the August 2021 turning point clear?**
-> "Yes — the color coding made the transition immediately obvious without needing to read labels.
-Green for growth, red for collapse.
-It is intuitive.
-My board members who are not data people would understand this immediately."

-**What would make this more credible?**
-> "Adding a brief section on what recovery has looked like in comparable countries Rwanda, Bangladesh — would show the path forward is real and achievable.
-Right now the story ends on collapse.
-I need to be able to show funders that investment now leads to recovery."

-**What would you change about the visualizations?**
-> "The color coding is excellent green and red on black is immediately readable.
-I would keep that.
-What I would add is a brief comparison chart showing one country that reversed education decline through sustained investment.
-That turns this from a warning into an argument for action."

-**Is the call to action compelling?**
-> "This doesn't feel like an advocacy piece it feels like evidence.
-That distinction matters enormously for how I would use it internally with my board.
-I can take this into a funding meeting without feeling like I am showing them propaganda."

-**Anything missing?**
-> "A recovery comparison section showing what happened in similar countries after education disruptions.
-Without that, the story ends on despair.
-Policy audiences need a path forward, not just a diagnosis."

----

-### Interview 3: Graduate Student, Public Policy and Humanitarian Aid Background

-**What is the main message you take away?**
-> "One policy decision reversed twenty years of progress.
-The data is the argument you don't need words to make the case.
-The charts do it for you."

-**Is anything confusing or unclear?**
-> "The global evidence section felt a little disconnected from the Afghanistan story.
-I would weave those statistics directly into the Afghanistan sections rather than putting them all in one block at the end.
-It reads like an afterthought rather than supporting evidence."

-**Is the August 2021 turning point clear?**
-> "Very.
-Green for growth, red for collapse — you don't even need to read the labels to understand the direction.
-The vertical line at August 2021 is exactly the right visual anchor.
-Every chart after that point tells the same story from a different angle."

-**What would make this more credible?**
-> "Introduce Hope for Her International earlier in the story — before the call to action.
-I did not know what the organization was until the very end, which made the call to action feel sudden.
-One sentence introducing HFHI earlier would make the closing much more powerful."

-**What would you change?**
-> "I would integrate the global statistics on girls' education and economic growth directly into the Afghanistan sections rather than grouping them separately.
-When you see the global data alongside the Afghanistan data, the argument gets stronger — not weaker."

-**Is the call to action compelling?**
-> "Yes, but it would land harder if I knew more about Hope for Her International before reaching it.
-The organization's credibility matters for this audience.
-Add one sentence — '10 years, 12 countries, 25,000 women served' — somewhere in the middle of the story."

-**Anything missing?**
-> "More context about Hope for Her International before the final section.
-The story builds such a strong evidence base that the call to action deserves a stronger organizational foundation underneath it."

----

-### Interview 4:  Data Analyst, Gender and Economic Development Research

-**What is the main message you take away?**
-> "The economic cost of excluding girls from education is measurable, documented, and catastrophic.
-The data is solid — the World Bank and UNESCO sources are exactly right for this argument.
-I was impressed by how cleanly the causal story is told."

-**Is anything confusing or unclear?**
-> "The literacy data for 2025 is projected, which is fine, but I would label it more prominently.
-'Projected' in a small annotation could be missed.
-A dashed bar or a different visual treatment would make it clearer to a data-literate audience that this is an estimate, not a measured value."

-**Is the August 2021 turning point clear?**
-> "Completely clear.
-The green-to-red color change on the GDP line chart is the best single visualization in the story.
-It communicates the turning point, the direction, and the magnitude all at once.
-That chart alone makes the argument."

-**What would make this more credible?**
-> "Add confidence intervals or ranges to the 2025 projected literacy figure.
-For a technical audience, a single point projection without a range looks overconfident.
-Even a note saying 'projected range: 25–30%' would strengthen the credibility of that data point significantly."

-**What would you change?**
-> "The y-axis on the dual-axis chart could use clearer labeling — I had to look twice to understand which axis was enrollment and which was GDP.
-Color-coded axis labels matching the line colors would make it immediately clear without requiring the legend."

-**Is the call to action compelling?**
-> "Yes.
-The economic infrastructure framing is exactly right.
-For a research audience, 'investment' language lands better than 'charity' language.
-This story uses the right register throughout."

-**Anything missing?**
-> "I would add one data point showing the estimated annual economic cost per girl kept out of school — the World Bank has published figures on this.
-Translating the GDP collapse into per-girl economic loss would make the argument even more concrete and actionable for a policy audience."

----